Between Shades of Gray by Ruta Sepetys

 Have you ever wondered what human life is worth?
 That morning, my brother’s life was worth a pocket watch.

-This is a haunting and compelling portrayal of humanity during the Second World War.
+Between Shades of Gray is a haunting and compelling portrayal of humanity during the Second World War.
 Sparks of life, small acts of kindness and decency, shine through between layer upon layer of darkness showing just how important these are to the survival of humanity.